Component shortcodes

 export let date = '';

-export let hydrate = '';
+export let title = '';

 </script>

-Pass children / unnamed slots to component
+Pass children / default slots to component

 export default function Dropdown({ heading, children }) {